proto-aiken-13/tp/docs/UserGuide.md

 **A**: In a typical semester, there are 13 weeks.
 Tutorials can start earlier or later, so to accomodate the largest possible number of tutorials, npc_track has 12 weeks' worth of tutorials to grade.

+**Q**: How do I decide how many "participation points" to use?</br>
+**A**: The command is dependent on arbitrary participation levels or any guidelines on measuring student participation that your course has made.

 **Q**: I have two students that share the exact same name.
 How can npc_track support this?<br>
 **A**: npc_track cannot handle students with the exact same name.
 However, you can consider adding something else to their names to distinguish between them.
 So for example, if you have 2 students called "Arnab Goav", you can name one student "Arnab Goav 1" and the other "Arnab Goav 2".